 This chapter also discusses some ways in which you can deal with the unbalanced columns on your web page.

 Before we continue, please take a look at the navigation menu in the left column of any page on thesitewizard.com.
+(If you're reading this chapter using a modern smartphone, you will have to scroll to the bottom of the page to find the navigation menu.
+I moved the menu there for small screens so that visitors can read the main article more comfortably.)
 Don't be distracted by the fact that the buttons change colour when your mouse hovers over them.
-(Your menu buttons will work that way too.)
+Your menu buttons will work that way too.
 The thing I actually want to draw your attention to is the types of links I placed in that menu.
 Notice that the buttons only link to the main sections of thesitewizard.com, as well as to a very few pages that people may want to access from anywhere on the site, like the site map, the home page, and the feedback form.
 That is, they don't link to every single page on the site.